TL;DR

 Where AI helps — and where it does not

-AI is good at three things here: turning your gut triage rules into a concrete 4-tier system you can apply in 30 seconds per comment, drafting batch-reply templates that sound like you (not like a customer support bot), and surfacing the buying-question signals in DMs that are sitting in the noise.
 Where AI fails: judging which commenter is a future fan vs a drive-by stranger.
-That takes one minute of human reading per profile — usernames, post history, follower count, recent activity.
-The model cannot do that judgment from the comment text alone.
-Use AI for the system and the drafts; use your eyes for the per-person call on whether this person earns the hand-written reply.
+That takes about a minute of human reading per profile — username, post history, follower count, recent activity.
+The model cannot make that call from the comment text alone.
+Use AI for the system and the drafts; use your eyes for the per-person decision on who earns a hand-written reply.

 A common failure mode: the model proposes a triage that still treats too many comments as “deserves a hand-written reply.”
-When you apply it, the engagement budget blows past 90 minutes and you give up halfway.
+When you apply it, the budget blows past 90 minutes and you give up halfway.
 Tighten the hand-write filter — most posts have 3-5 hand-write-worthy comments, not 20.

 What to feed the AI

-• Comment / DM volume per post (rough — 50?
+- Comment / DM volume per post (rough — 50?
 200?
 800?)

-• Your goal: community building, conversion, just-being-present, or recruiting customers for a private channel
+- Your goal: community building, conversion, just-being-present, or recruiting customers for a private channel

-• The platform — LinkedIn, X, Instagram, TikTok, YouTube each have different algorithm penalties for low-effort replies
+- The platform — LinkedIn, X, Instagram, TikTok, YouTube each have different algorithm penalties for low-effort replies

-• Your time budget per post — 15, 30, 60, or 90 minutes; the triage shape changes with budget
+- Your time budget per post — 15, 30, 60, or 90 minutes; the triage shape changes with budget

-• Your audience tier — are you 1k followers, 10k, 100k, or 1M; the triage at 1M cannot look like triage at 10k
+- Your audience tier — are you 1k followers, 10k, 100k, or 1M; the triage at 1M cannot look like triage at 10k

-• The 3 archetypes of comments you actually see most — question, compliment, “me too,” disagreement, troll, sales pitch
+- The 3 archetypes of comments you actually see most — question, compliment, “me too,” disagreement, troll, sales pitch

-• One past reply you were proud of (tone anchor)
+- One past reply you were proud of (tone anchor)

-• Your “do not engage” list — topics, people, platforms where replying is a known time sink with no payoff
+- Your “do not engage” list — topics, people, platforms where replying is a known time sink with no payoff

 Copy-ready prompt